 With the rise of Airbnb and the sharing economy, the short-term rental market is growing rapidly across the globe.
-In fact, Airbnb, the leading marketplace for short-term rentals, currently operates in 65,000 cities and holds over 3 million listings worldwide.
+In fact, Airbnb, the leading marketplace for short-term rentals, currently operates in 81,000 cities and holds nearly 5 million listings worldwide.
 This is especially true among residents of multifamily buildings – it is reported that approximately 65% of all short-term rentals take place in multifamily apartment complexes.
 People frequently use Airbnb to host guests in their units when they’re out of town for the weekend, away on family vacation, or even while they’re staying at home.

 Although short-term rentals in apartment buildings are proliferating, many, if not the majority of these rentals, are in violation of their lease agreements.
 This is due to the fact that subletting on Airbnb is prohibited by most landlords and building owners.
 Nevertheless, residents still choose to rent out their units without their building’s permission, risking eviction and creating a number of serious legal problems.

 Nowadays, short-term rentals are riddled with complex legal issues, including government regulations on units and licensing and tax requirements.
 The legality of short-term rentals depends on a building’s local regulations, as local governments vary widely in how they enforce specific limitations.
 Pillow Residential aims to provide a legal framework for building owners and residents to facilitate compliant short-term rentals.
 Pillow Residential is a free apartment amenity that residents can use to rent out their apartment units with their building’s approval while also abiding by community regulations.